jackiessb/jackiessb.github.io/README.md

 * Began working on mobile support, still need to finish constructing the rest of the pages though
 * In order to get faster image loading times, I would probably need better hosting.
 We will see.
 * I can also look into getting a CDN for the images I wanna render.

+## UPDATE (2/23/21)
+* Having more issues with image loading and styling.
+The website will now only format in http and not https.
+* My SSL is certified so that's definitely not the issue...